HackYourFuture/presentation-module/assignment2.md

 This is important as this week you will give a presentation to the HYF team.
 The HYF-team will schedule a time slot with you.
 Note: this will be a live-presentation during a video call, not a recorded video.

 The assignment is similar to the one of last week.
 We want you to prepare a 5-10 minute presentation.
 Again, don’t spend too much time thinking about the perfect subject.
 This exercise is about the delivery, not the exact content.
-Please do not use slides.
+Please do not use slides and DO NOT read from your notes.

 We will evaluate your performance based on the following indicators:
 - Content delivered in a structured manner